Man sa yarbah al malyoon: Lifelines

 The contestant is given "lifelines" to help them if they get stuck on a question.
 Each lifeline can only be used once.
 In the original version, the contestant is given three lifelines at the start of their run: 50:50, which removes two incorrect answers, leaving them with the correct answer and one remaining incorrect answer; Phone a Friend, which allows the contestant to call one of their selected "friends" to see if they know the answer to the question, with 30 seconds being given for the contestant to read the question and its possible answers, and for the friend to answer; and Ask the Audience, in which the audience are polled on the question through their keypads.
 The 2005 version introduced an additional fourth lifeline, Switch the Question, in which the question is replaced with another one of a similar level of difficulty.
 This would become available once the contestant reached the first guaranteed sum.
 In the 2010 version, a different additional lifeline, Ask the Expert, would be unlocked once the contestant reached their guaranteed sum.
-This lifeline allowed the contestant to consult Saudi businessman Hussein Shobokshi for help on a question, with unlimited time given.
+This lifeline allowed the contestant to consult Saudi businessman and former columnist for Okaz Hussein Shobokshi for help on a question, with unlimited time given.
 The 2021 special also featured an additional lifeline, Ask Three of the Audience, which would be obtained once the contestant (or, in this case, contestants) reached their first guaranteed sum, as per Switch in the 2005 version.
 This lifeline would allow the contestant to ask three random audience members what they think the answer to the question is.
+In the 2024 version, the contestant is offered a selection of four lifelines, which the contestant has to choose three to use during their game before it begins, however Ask the Audience was not present in this version (likely due to the show initially being filmed in Turkey with a predominantly Turkish audience, though it has been a trend since around 2024 for new versions to debut without Ask the Audience), and instead a new lifeline, Plus One (in which the contestant can ask an audience member they brought along as a supporter and designated "plus-one" for their opinion to the question), replaced it, along with another new lifeline, Ask the Host (where the host Kosai Khauli is given an unlimited amount of time to state his opinion on the question).